nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 [Info] Authenticated user with ID d42ed530-adba-41f0-99af-60bd6c476617
 ```

-We clearly see the database connection pool and the HTTP client manager being created on each request, which we don't want.
+Indeed, we see that the database connection pool and the HTTP client manager are being recreated for each request, which we don't want.
 Let's fix this with a second server implementation.

-Since we called our _request-specific_ environment `AppEnv`, let's define another record `AppServerEnv` that holds the _server-wide_ resources:
+Since we called our _request-specific_ environment `AppEnv`, let's define another record `AppServerEnv` that holds the _server-wide_ resources shared across requests:

 ```haskell
 data AppServerEnv = AppServerEnv